kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

   Timestamp metav1.Time `json:"time"`
   // Total CPU usage (sum of all cores) averaged over the sample window.
   // The "core" unit can be interpreted as CPU core-nanoseconds per second.
+  // For example, a value of 5 means that cpu is consumed at a rate of
+  // 5 core-nanoseconds per second during the sample window.
   // +optional
-  UsageNanoCores *uint64 `json:"usageNanoCores,omitempty"`
+  UsageRateNanoCores *uint64 `json:"usageNanoCores,omitempty"`
   // Cumulative CPU usage (sum of all cores) since object creation.
   // +optional
-  UsageCoreNanoSeconds *uint64 `json:"usageCoreNanoSeconds,omitempty"`
+  AggregateUsageCoreNanoSeconds *uint64 `json:"usageCoreNanoSeconds,omitempty"`
 }

 // MemoryUsage holds statistics about the quantity of memory consumed